iiasceri/AlmostPerfectCorners/README.md

-# Simple extension to round all corners
+# Simple Chrome extension to round all corners
 ## Example of before and after:

 <p align="center">